-The Hurst NCLEX-RN Live Review is required as part of the Complex Health Alterations 1 course.
-Students must attend the 3-day live review in its entirety to meet the CHA 1 requirement and proceed to fourth semester nursing courses.
-The review is held on the LTC campus at the end of each semester.
-The Hurst Live Review code can be purchased in the LTC bookstore or online on the hurstreview.com site.
+The Hurst NCLEX-RN Review is required as part of the Complex Health Alterations 1 course.
+Students must attend the 3-day review in its entirety to meet the CHA 1 requirement and proceed to fourth semester nursing courses.
+When possible, the review will be held in-person on the LTC campus at the end of each semester.
+The Hurst Review code can be purchased in the LTC bookstore or online on the www.hurstreview.com site.
+Though the Live Review is preferred by the program, the N-Stream will be acceptable for students to attend only when a Live Review cannot be held at LTC due to low enrollments.